Skip to main content

 Situations That Warrant a Second Opinion

-• Conflicting past opinions — different dentists diagnosed different problems; you need a definitive answer
+• Conflicting past opinions different dentists have diagnosed different problems and you need a clear answer

 What to Expect During Your Second Opinion